mozilla/makedrive/README.md

 `memory` | `<Boolean>` | by default we use a persistent store (indexeddb or websql).
 Using memory=true overrides and uses a temporary ram disk.
 `provider` | `<Object>` | a Filer data provider to use instead of the default provider normally used.
 The provider given should already be instantiated (i.e., don't pass a constructor function).
 `forceCreate` | `<Boolean>` | by default we return the same fs instance with every call to `MakeDrive.fs()`.
 In some cases it is necessary to have multiple instances.
 Using forceCreate=true does this.
-`interval` | `<Number>` | by default, the filesystem syncs every minute if auto syncing is turned on otherwise the interval between syncs can be specified in ms.
+`interval` | `<Number>` | by default, the filesystem syncs every minute if auto syncing is turned on, otherwise the interval between syncs can be specified in ms.

 Various bits of Filer are available on MakeDrive, including: